-82% Less chlorophyll-a in the City of Minneapolis
+82% Less chlorophyll-a for the City of Minneapolis

 Clean drinking water with ultrasound technology

 In City of Minneapolis, Minnesota, US – The Mississippi River is the only source of drinking water for half a million residents.
 Each year, the Water Treatment & Distribution Service (WTDS) pumps approximately 21 billion gallons of water from the river.

 Chlorophyll-a reduction achieved

 Applied to control algal blooms

 The extracted water goes through multiple treatment processes before it is safe for human consumption.
 Therefore, ensuring the highest level of water quality is crucial for WTDS.